The worldwide transmission of COVID-19 has likely shifted your daily calendar into a jumble.

 A UV germicidal light is added inside your heating and cooling system.
 Its penetrating rays wipe out bacteria and mold within seconds.

-If your family suffers from allergies or asthma, this system might provide much-desired relief.
+If your family suffers from allergies or asthma, this system might provide relief.
 Especially if you are in a humid climate where bacteria and mold flourish.

 This light also offers an added perk for your heating and cooling equipment.
 It can help it last for a greater period of time and operate more efficiently, because it keeps the internal parts clean.